AmpersandJS/ampersand-state/README.md

 ## Derived properties are intelligently triggered

-Just because an underlying property has changed, doesn't mean the derived property has.
+Just because an underlying property has changed, *doesn't mean the derived property has*.

 Cached derived properties will *only* trigger a `change` if the resulting calculated value has changed.